 Do you have a weakness for the Middle Ages?
 If so, I recommend a visit to Friesach.
 The small town in the North of Carinthia with a current population of approximately 5,000 inhabitants was once, in the 13th century, a place of economic, residential and religious importance.
 The castle ruins, the well preserved historic city fortifications plus numerous Gothic churches bear witness to the former greatness of Friesach.
-My tip: combine the trip to Friesach with a visit of the cathedral of Gurk.
+My tip: combine the trip to Friesach with a visit to Gurk cathedral.

-In the long run, however, the town suffered from being a playball between the Archbishops of Salzburg, their Gurk suffragan bishops and the Dukes of Carinthia - first the House of Babenberg, followed by the House of Habspurg, and with the Habspurgs imperial interests came into play as well.
+In the long run, however, the town was worn down by different rulers: between the Archbishops of Salzburg, their Gurk suffragan bishops and the Dukes of Carinthia - first the House of Babenberg, followed by the House of Habsburg (and with the Habsburgs imperial interests came into play as well).
 At the end of the 13th century Friesach was taken over, raided and vandalized three times.
-The town never really recovered and, towards the late 16th century, fell into a long Sleeping Beauty slumber.
+The town never really recovered and, towards the late 16th century, fell into a long slumber.
 This is why there is more historical substance preserved in Friesach than in other Carinthian or Austrian towns.

 The panoramic view from mount Petersberg opens to further nearby ancient weir systems and castles.
 There is a good view to the city, of course, with the city fortification from the 13th century, consisting of an 820m long and 11m high city wall and a moat, through which water from the river Metnitz flows.
 The ancient city gates and 11 out of its 14 defensive towers were demolished in the course of the 19th and 20th century.

 Two churches stand out in particular: one is located within the city wall, the parish church Saint Bartholomew, the town's largest house of worship - a mighty structure which, since its erection around the year 1200, underwent multiple significant changes.
-The coloured glass windows in the apse should be worth your special interest: the windows on the north side originally embellished the town's Dominican Church; they date back to 1270-1280, whereas some of the windows on the south of the apse were created around 1330.
+The coloured glass windows in the apse are of special interest: the windows on the north side originally embellished the town's Dominican Church; they date back to 1270-1280, whereas some of the windows on the south of the apse were created around 1330.

 The second outstanding church building belongs to the Dominican monastery which is situated just outside the city fortification.
 It is easily recognizable as the church of a medieval reformed order, thanks to its unadorned facade and the ridge turret.
 The three-naved church in the austere design of the early Gothic style was built around 1250 and, with a length of 74m, it is Carinthia's longest church building.
 Among its greatest art treasures are two sculptures of the early Gothic style (Friesacher Madonna, Fork crucifix, both around 1300) and the late Gothic Saint John altar (around 1510), attributed to master Caspar von Friesach.